dudleydalton/dudleydalton.github.io/README.md

 # dudleydalton.github.io
 ## Hello world!

-This is my first try at github!
+This is my github page!

 My Github user page is at:
 https://github.com/dudleydalton/